dev-launchers/dev-launchers-platform/README.md

 ## Contributing

-### Our Issues are organized into different Milestones

-_We're using GitHub's milestones to keep better track of our issues.
-These will change as we progress and move further along with our roadmap._
+Visit https://devlaunchers.org/projects to join one of our teams!

 ---